-VW did something really wrong.
-For some reason, VW has built certain parts of our cars to fall apart after a few years.
-In your dashboard, there is somthing called a blend door.
-The blend door is a flap in the dash that puts hot air to your dash vents when you turn the knob to the red.
-The blend door makes for infinite and immediate adjustment of vent temperature, and is actually a really clever idea.
+VW did something really messed-up, and they did it for years.
+For some reason, VW has built some parts of our cars to fall apart after a few years.
+There's a part in your dashboard called a blend door.
+The blend door is a flap in the dash that directs air to your heater and dash vents when you turn the knob to the red.
+The blend door makes for infinite and immediate adjustment of dash vent temperature, and is actually a really clever idea.
 Here's where I believe VW screwed it up.
-Instead of making the door out of a solid piece of material, they made the door out of a piece of galvanized steel with huge holes punched in it.
+Instead of making the door out of a solid piece of material, they made the door out of a piece of galvanized steel with 17 huge holes punched in it.
 Then they glued foam to both sides of the door through the holes.
-It works great for a while.
-Then it doesn't.
-This has the very dangerous effect of blowing small chunks of decaying foam into your eyes through the vents while you're driving.
-And less dangerous (but just as annoying) is the blend door no longer has infinite adjustability.
-With large open holes in the blend door, full heat or full cold is no longer possible.
+It works great for a few years, then it doesn't.
+The foam falls apart and has the very dangerous effect of blowing small chunks of decaying foam into your eyes through the vents while you're driving.
+And less dangerous (but just as annoying) is the blend door no longer works well.
+With large open holes in the blend door, full heat or full cold is no longer possible, because the air just blows through it.
 I'm very surprised that VW hasn't been sued about this ridiculous problem.

-Well, OUR customers don't have to be forced into a showroom and have monthly payment$ to have a comfy VW.
-We can take care of that pesky blend door once and for all.
-And your heat will be burning hot, your A/C will be bone-chilling cold, or anywhere you choose in-between.
+Well, OUR customers don't have to be forced into a showroom and huge monthly payment$ to have a comfy VW.
+We'll take care of that pesky blend door once and for all.
+After this repair, you can choose the temperature coming out of your vents from burning hot, to bone-chilling cold, to anywhere in-between.
 Check out the photos here to see how we do it.
 Oh, and we can also install infotainment in any car - no matter the year, with new-car style bluetooth for hands free phone and streaming phone media for iphone and Android.
 I mention that here because your whole dash has to come out to do this work.
 What better time to install a new stereo?

 Save money on labor overlap.
-This work is done with the heater core, an A/C evaporator, or on it's own.
+This work is usually done with the heater core, an A/C evaporator, or on it's own.
 Once the expense is taken on to remove the freon, coolant, dashboard, console, heater and A/C case, we prefer to clean house and take care of it all.
-So, while we're in this deep we encourage our customers to take advantage of the labor overlap and let us do it all.
+So, while we're in this deep we encourage our customers to take advantage of the labor overlap.
 This work usually runs about $1,000.00 to $1500.00, depending on parts costs for the different models.
-That's the equivalent to 3 or 4 car payments.
+To put it into perspective, that's the equivalent to 3 or 4 average car payments.

 This site designed and maintained by PP&J Ent.
 Macon, GA